 Make The Dough

-Transfer the dough to a floured surface and begin to knead it.
-Work it by squeezing and rolling it for about 3 minutes as the ingredients fully come together.
+Knead the dough on a surface for about 3 minutes as the ingredients come together.

-Shape the dough into a disc and cover it with plastic wrap.
-Place it in the refrigerator and let it chill for 30 minutes.
+Shape the dough into a thick disc and cover it with plastic wrap.
+Let it chill in the refrigerator for 30 minutes.

 Make The Filling

-Remove the dough from the refrigerator and roll it out on a floured surface.
-You want the dough to be very thin, about ¼ of an inch or thinner.
+Roll the dough out on a floured surface to a thickness of ¼ of an inch or less.

 The ravioli should consistently float at the surface of the water when they’re done.
 If they come to the top and then go back down, that means they are being pushed up by the boiling water, but still need more time to cook.